Guidelines used by self-employment Section in Waterford

 6) Rates of Contributions

-When the full amount (100%) of income tax and PRSI charged has been paid, Class S contributions should be awarded.
-Where less than the full amount due has been paid, no contributions should be awarded.
+When the full amount (100%) of income tax and PRSI charged has been paid, an annual compliment of 52 Class S contributions are awarded.
+Where less than the full amount due has been paid, no contributions are awarded.

 If a person is a self-employed company director their PRSI is deducted by the employer under the PAYE system.
 Although the PRSI of a company director is deducted by the employer it is the responsibility of each company director to ensure that the correct amount of PRSI has been deducted and remitted to the Revenue Commissioners.